error34043/rock-paper-scissors/README.md

 Created for the Web Developement 101 course on the Odin Project website.
+The script-console-only.js contains a purely JavaScript code that can only be run on the console.
+A web-playable version of the game with functioning UI is in the works.